Sagar Sen

 Sagar Sen (15 May 1932 – 4 January 1983) was a Bengali singer.
-Though primarily known as an exemplary Rabindrasangeet artiste, he had recorded numerous Bengali modern songs and directed a few as well.
+Though primarily known as a Rabindrasangeet artist, he recorded numerous Bengali modern songs.

 Career

 Born 15 May 1932 in a zamindar family of Rajbari, Faridpur district in erstwhile East Bengal, Sagar Sen was the youngest son of Bijon Behari Sen and Noyonmanjari Sen. Though his early childhood was spent in what is now Bangladesh, his entire musical career spanning more than 2½ decades mostly based out of Kolkata, West Bengal, India.

-In his early days, Sagar Sen showed remarkable range and depth, a prodigious ability to convey complex emotions as a singer, impressing audiences through his local performances and building up a strong following.
+In his early days, Sagar Sen impressed audiences through his local performances and built up a strong following.
 His songs were first broadcast on All India Radio (AIR) Akashvani, Kolkata in 1958.
-Frequent live AIR broadcasts of his renditions through the following decades became the listening staple of his ardent fans and followers.
-The legend cut his first album in 1961 under the Megaphone Records label with record topping songs Nupuro Bejey Jaye and Ogo Joler Rani.
+Sen recorded his first album in 1961 under the Megaphone Records label, featuring the songs Nupuro Bejey Jaye and Ogo Joler Rani.

-In 1962, the legend founded the Rabi Rashmi, a Tagorean music academy.
-The project registered student enrolment in the thousands and garnered a manifold increase in the number of his ardent followers.
-His singles Apnake Ei Jana Amar and Keno Aamaye Pagol Kore Jaas under the Columbia record label were released in 1964 followed by the release of the songs Oei Malatilata Doley and Aamaar Nayano Tabo Nayaner under the same label.
-He participated in the recordings of Tagore's operas namely, Shap Mochan (1966) and Valmiki Pratibha (1967).
+In 1962, Sen founded the Rabi Rashmi, a Tagorean music academy.
+The project registered student enrolment in the thousands.
+His singles Apnake Ei Jana Amar and Keno Aamaye Pagol Kore Jaas were released in 1964 on the Columbia record label, followed by Oei Malatilata Doley and Aamaar Nayano Tabo Nayaner.
+He participated in the recording of Tagore's operas, Shap Mochan (1966) and Valmiki Pratibha (1967).

-1968, the defining year of Sagar Sen’s musical journey, saw the release of his cult single Ami Jene Shune Bish Korechhi Paan, a song from Tagore’s first operatic ballad Mayar Khela, under the EMI record label.
-Jene Shune Bish instantaneously transported Sagar Sen to luminous heights; his dizzying fame transformed Rabi Rashmi to a living institution; the most coveted by students of Tagorean music and adored by music lovers & aficionados.
-A legend was born.
+1968 saw the release of his single Ami Jene Shune Bish Korechhi Paan, a song from Tagore’s first operatic ballad Mayar Khela, under the EMI record label.